Operating systems are useless unless applications will run on them. Luckily, both Linux and Windows support a broad

 Platform-independent applications are authored in such a way that they can run on more than one platform with little or no modification.
 Most programs written in Perl, PHP, Ruby, Python or Java, for instance, can be run quite transparently on any platform, because the interpreter or runtime environment will handle the vast majority of platform-dependent features.

 Platform-specific issues usually come down to things like where files are written to or read from, where profile/locale information is stored or obtained from and so on.
 These aspects vary from program to program depending on what the application is doing, but most applications that use standard I/O mechanisms (for instance, a CGI gateway in a Web server) would need little or no reconfiguring to work correctly.
-There's a strong incentive to write platform-independent
+There's a strong incentive to write platform-independent code for this reason -- the porting can essentially be done automatically.

 Platform-specific implementations of applications